 I left the Melbourne Symphony in 2000 to study yoga full time – initially at Gita Yoga (which turns out to have been the yoga school my mother had attended decades earlier many).

-Since graduating from Gita Yoga, with Lucille Wood and Di Lucas in 2003, I have been incredibly fortunate to study with many other wonderful yoga teachers – most notably with Donna Farhi, Paul Wooden, Judith Lasater, Richard Miller, and in Yoga Therapy with Doug Keller and with Phoenix Rising Yoga Therapy.
+Since graduating from Gita Yoga, with Lucille Wood and Di Lucas in 2002, I have been incredibly fortunate to study with many other wonderful teachers – most notably Donna Farhi, Paul Wooden, Judith Lasater, Richard Miller, and in Yoga Therapy with Doug Keller and with Phoenix Rising Yoga Therapy.

-What pulled me in the direction of Somatics in the 1st place was no doubt the fact that I have lived with constant daily back pain myself for most of my adult life.
+What pulled me in the direction of Somatics in the first place was the fact that I have lived with constant daily back pain myself for most of my adult life.
 What keeps me studying and teaching Somatics is that so many people who I teach and who I know, live with pain themselves.
 Somatics is a magical and simple practice that can give us the ability to take some control over this, and to change habitual patterns of movement that perhaps don’t serve us.

 As a yoga teacher my aims are to achieve a fluid style, and to integrate the principles of body alignment and movement into the practice.
 It’s hard to not be passionate about yoga; my own personal experience with depression and anxiety over many years, and living with physical pain since I was very young, has proven to me the power that is open to anyone through a regular and committed practice.